Meet Our Leadership Team

 Whitney Hedgepeth (she/her)

-Originally from York, Pennsylvania, Whitney is a proud graduate of the Psychology in Education program at Teachers College, Columbia University.
-She currently serves as the Associate Director for Strategic Initiatives & Communication in Student Affairs Administration within the Division of Enrollment & Student Success.
-Since joining TC in 2017, she has held key roles, including Assistant Director and Manager of Operations for Graduate Student Life & Development (GSLD), where she played a pivotal role in enhancing student engagement and operational efficiency.
+An alumna of the Psychology in Education program at Teachers College, Columbia University (TC), Whitney serves as the Director for Strategic Operations & Communication within the Division of Community & Student Affairs.
+Since joining the TC community in 2017, she has been instrumental in driving operational excellence and student engagement, previously holding key leadership roles within Student Affairs Administration and Graduate Student Life & Development (GSLD).

 Karen Kelly (she/her)